alanl0566/sep11-freedom-project/entries/entry05.md

     // burp on "b"
     onKeyPress("b", burp)
 ### context
-Me and my parther we are been learning our tool so that we can make our game using kaboom.
+Me and my parther we are been learning our tool so that we can make our game.
 What I Recently

 [Previous](entry04.md) | [Next](entry06.md)